aryanvar/Cricketers-Info/README.md

+## Suresh Raina
+Arguably among India's finest T20 batsmen, Suresh Raina stormed into the international scene as a teenage prodigy during the Greg Chappell regime.
+Typical left-hander's elegance, power game and a fine temperament were the hallmark of Raina the batsman and he exhibited it beautifully during his ODI debut in 2005.
+After a stupendous start though, his form dipped over the next year and that was followed by a serious injury which meant that the career had hit a roadblock towards the latter part of 2007.
+The talent was obvious but Raina needed to translate that on the field as well.
+That's when the IPL Caravan debuted in 2008.

 # Cricketers-Info

 Mahendra Singh Dhoni born July 7, 1981 Indian cricketer whose rise to prominence in the early 21st century culminated in his captaincy of the Indian national team that won the one-day Cricket World Cup in 2011.